aquasecurity/tfsec-azure-pipelines-task/README.md

-# tfsec Azure DevOps Pipelines Task
+# tfsec for Azure DevOps

-An Azure DevOps Task for [tfsec](https://github.com/aquasecurity/tfsec).
+An Azure DevOps Pipelines Task for [tfsec](https://github.com/aquasecurity/tfsec), with a bonus integrated UI.

 ![Screenshot showing the tfsec extension in the Azure Devops UI](screenshot.png)